Krande/adapy/README.md

 ![Abaqus Results](docs/_static/figures/fem_beam_abaqus.png)
 ![Code Aster (jupyter) results](docs/_static/figures/code_aster_jupyter_displ.png)

-or if your prefer to keep it in python here is a way you can use meshio to read the results from calculix and do your postprocessing using python only.
+To access the stress and displacement data directly using python here is a way you can use meshio to read the results from Calculix and Code Aster (continuing on the previous example).

 ```python
 from ada.config import Settings